beyondstorage/go-storage/docs/rfcs/839-add-support-for-content-disposition.md

 ### service implementation

-- Add `content-disposition` to optional pairs
+- Add `content-disposition` to optional pairs if we need
-- Add process of `content-disposition` field in read&write relevant operations if we needed
+- Add process of `content-disposition` field in read&write relevant operations if we need